HarvinderSinghDiwan/DockerProject/README.md

   2) VPC Wizard: It provides a infrastructure to you similar to AWS VPC
   ![](output/vpc1.png)
   ![](output/vpc2.png)
-  3) Wordpress: Single click launching of a wordpress server based on apache,php and mysql.
+  3) Wprdpress: Single click launching of a wordpress server based on apache,php and mysql.
   ![](output/wordpress.png)
   4) Kzure CoLab: A cloud based application for providing you a environment like Google Colab where you can run python codes.
   5) KzureAD Covid Hotspot Points : A graphical service that provides you a high level idea of all the hotspots present in India.